sfstoolbox/sfs-matlab/README.md

 #### Wave Field Synthesis

-The following will simulate the field of a virtual point source with a frequency of 1kHz placed at (0 2.5 0)m synthesized with 3D WFS.
+The following will simulate the field of a virtual plane wave with a frequency of 800 Hz going into the direction of (0 -1 0) synthesized with 3D WFS.

 ```Matlab
 conf = SFS_config;